Destroyed by strong gusty wind on October, 2021

-My very small garden is now occupied by C-Pole antenna for 10.1 MHz, so i had installed my new vertical AVT3 on garden of my parents, which are living nearby.
+My very small garden is now occupied by C-Pole antenna for 10.1 MHz, so i had install my new vertical AVT3 on garden of my parents, which are live nearby.

 DX QSO's also.

 But this year I had to say STOP!
 My friends told me "Live is too short for QRP" very often.
 They are right!
 With only 100 W in antenna I feel as a big gun station now :-)

 Great experience after long time of low power operation.
 But, don't afraid about it.
 I plan to use QRP still, especially on portable QTH.